 MCC will provide transcripts of a student's academic record after receiving a written or on-line request.
-Official copies of the transcript, which bear the MCC seal, will be sent directly to other colleges and universities.
-MCC charges no fee for providing transcripts requested.
+Official copies of the transcript, which bear the MCC seal, will be sent directly to other colleges and universities and employers.
+For more information, https://mcckc.edu/transcripts/